toddcf/code-snippets/git/git-essentials.md

 After creating your new branch, you can switch to using it by typing `git checkout <branch name>`.
 (Now if you run `git branch` again, you will see `master` and the new branch listed, with an asterisk next to the new branch.)

+NOTE: To do this via the Sourcetree UI instead of the command line, see [Sourcetree notes](https://github.com/toddcf/code-snippets/blob/master/sourcetree/sourcetree.md).

 ## Tracked/Untracked, Staged/Unstaged